The Births Foretold: John the Baptist & The Coming Messiah

 The Bible does not say much about the background of Mary.
 When the angel Gabriel is sent to her, she is described as a virgin betrothed to Joseph.
 The Greek word translated “virgin” in this passage is parthenos.
 This term, together with the Hebrew word ʿalmâ in Isaiah 7:14, a passage cited as prophecy of the virgin birth, has prompted discussion because of its association with both virginity and a young woman.

 Later in the account, when Mary is told that she will conceive and bear a son, she asks how this will be possible, given that she is a virgin.
-Her question clarifies how Luke presents her, as one who has known no man.
+Her question clarifies how Luke presents her, as one who has known no man and shows that her virginity fulfills that prophecy in Isaiah 7:14.

 Being betrothed to Joseph, a status that preceded marriage yet was as binding as marriage itself, would have made Mary’s pregnancy not only unexpected but problematic.

-Matthew’s Gospel later records Joseph’s intention to divorce her quietly, highlighting the seriousness of the situation.
+Matthew’s Gospel later records Joseph’s intention to divorce her quietly, highlighting the seriousness of the situation, however, after an angelic visitation, he is reassured of the divine nature of Mary’s birth and takes Mary as his wife.

 The Angel’s Greeting to Mary, the Favoured One